equitania/nginx-set-conf/README.md

   --ip TEXT               IP address of the server --domain TEXT           Name of the domain
-  --port TEXT             Primary port for the Docker container --cert_name TEXT        Name of certificate --pollport TEXT         Secondary Docker container port for odoo pollings --redirect_domain TEXT  Redirect domain
+  --port TEXT             Primary port for the Docker container --cert_name TEXT        Name of certificate if you want to use letsencrypt - complete path for self signed or purchased certificates
+  --cert_key TEXT         Name and path of certificate key - for self signed or purchased certificates - leave empty for letsencrypt
+  --pollport TEXT         Secondary Docker container port for odoo pollings --redirect_domain TEXT  Redirect domain
   --auth_file TEXT        Use authfile for htAccess